 - Flood protection upgrade projects completed much sooner and at much lower cost to ratepayers

-- Survey of the Waimumu stop bank is underway, and a consultant is in place to complete the detailed design and construction drawings
+- Survey of the Waimumu stop bank, detailed design and construction drawings (completed)

-- Finalising consents and approvals for the work to proceed
+- Consents and approvals for the Waimumu stop bank work obtained and tendering (completed)

 - Community drop-in sessions in Mataura, Wyndham and Gore held August to October where Environment Southland technical staff shared information about the status of Mataura’s stop banks and answered questions

 - Detailed geophysical investigations of the Mataura Gorge (completed)

 - Preliminary report detailing the geophysical investigations (received in December 2022)

 - 2D hydraulic modelling of the Mataura Gorge (underway)

 - Downer NZ Ltd. contracted for Waimumu construction contract and commencement of earthworks in December 2022, with expected completion in autumn 2023

 - Procurement of 27,000 tonne of rock for strengthening the Mataura Gorge riverbank (underway December 2022)